eternalamit5/DevSecOps-AWS-Azure-GCP-K8-project/README.md

 ### **Phase 1: Initial Setup and Deployment**

-**Step 1: Launch EC2 (Ubuntu 22.04):**
+**Step 1: Launch EC2/ Azure Virtual machine/ Google Compute engine (Ubuntu 22.04):**

-- Begin by provisioning an EC2 instance on AWS with Ubuntu 22.04.
+- Begin by provisioning an EC2 or Azure Virtual machine or Google Compute engine instance on AWS/Azure/GCP with Ubuntu 22.04.
 - Utilize SSH to establish a connection with the newly created instance.

 **Step 2: Clone the Code:**

 - Update all the packages and then clone the code.
-- Clone your application's code repository onto the EC2 instance:
+- Clone your application's code repository onto the EC2 or Azure Virtual machine or Google Compute engine instance:
   ```bash
   git clone https://github.com/eternalamit5/GitSecOps-AWS-K8-project
   ```

 **Step 3: Install Docker and Run the App Using a Container:**

-- Set up Docker on the EC2 instance:
+- Set up Docker on the EC2 or Azure Virtual machine or Google Compute engine instance:

   ```bash